zeroSteiner/rule-engine/docs/source/getting_started.rst

 Rule Engine uses are Python string expressions in a custom language.
 The syntax that Rule Engine uses is similar to Python by borrows some features from Ruby.
-The rules are a custom language and no Python ``exec`` or ``eval`` operations are used, allowing developers to safely and security evaluate rules provided by potentially untrusted sources.
+The rules are a custom language and no Python ``exec`` or ``eval`` operations are used, allowing developers to safely and securely evaluate rules provided by potentially untrusted sources.

 Basic Usage